-Should the landlord/agent fail to issue the demand in the legally prescribed way, the demand will be invalidated and the leaseholder will be under no obligation to respond to it.
+Should the landlord/agent fail to issue the demand in the right way, the demand is invalid and the leaseholder is under no obligation to respond to it.
 Again, having a specialist solicitor undertaking this process will avoid any mistakes being made.

-Service charges – the importance of time limits
+Service charge arrears – the importance of time limits